writethedocs/www/docs/conf/australia/2022/tickets.rst

 **Corporate Tickets** *{{tickets.corporate.price}}*
 --------------------------------------------

 Purchase this ticket if a company is paying for your attendance.
 Companies interested in sponsorship can also receive tickets to the conference with a sponsorship package.
+Tickets are in AUD.

 {% if flagticketsonsale %}